 - + Do not clean the ears before swabbing.
 Cleaning may remove critical sample material and compromise cell stability. - + Use standard cotton-tipped swabs with a wooden shaft.
-Avoid swabs with paper or hollow, plastic shafts they may absorb the sample or dissolve in the diluent, causing analyser errors.
+Avoid swabs with paper or hollow, plastic shafts-they may absorb the sample or dissolve in the diluent, causing analyzer errors.

-Preparing ear swab samples for the IDEXX inVue Dx Cellular Analyser
+Preparing ear swab samples for the IDEXX inVue Dx Cellular Analyzer

 Proper sample preparation with an IDEXX inVue Dx Ear Cytology QuickPrep Kit is essential.
-Follow these steps to ensure the highest volume of ear swab elements are included in the analysed sample:
+Follow these steps to ensure the highest volume of ear swab elements are included in the analyzed sample:

 - 1. Remove the foil seal from a sample tube. - 2.
 Add the sample to the tube: - a.
 Firmly twist the swab against the inner walls and between the plastic ribs of the tube repeatedly.
 No visible sample should remain on the swab. - b.
-Use the swab to break up any large sample clumps and liquify the sample in the tube.
+Use the swab to break up any large sample clumps and liquefy the sample in the tube.
 The sample should be evenly dispersed in the diluent. - c.
 Squeeze the swab tip with the neck of the tube to wring it out, ensuring the full sample remains in the tube.
-When you remove the swab, the tip should appear worn, mostly dry and light in colour.
+When you remove the swab, the tip should appear worn, mostly dry, and light in color.

 - 3. Remove the foil seal from the reagent cap and push the cap onto the sample tube until the cap is flush with the tube top. - 4.
 Invert the tube 5-10 times (do not shake) until the reagent is fully dissolved.
-Shaking can cause excessive bubbles and lead to analyser errors. - 5.
-Twist off the tab on top of the cap and empty the tube contents into the applicable cartridge port (left or right), ensuring that no liquid remains in the tube.
-The volume and colour of the sample mixture will vary from sample to sample. - 6.
+Shaking can cause excessive bubbles and lead to analyzer errors. - 5.
+Twist off the tab on top of the cap and empty the tube contents into the applicable cartridge port (left or right), ensuring no liquid remains in the tube.
+The volume and color of the sample mixture will vary from sample to sample. - 6.
 Repeat steps 1-5 for the other ear sample.
-Then, insert the cartridge into the analyser and press the Start button.
+Then, insert the cartridge into the analyzer and press the Start button.

-Reviewing IDEXX inVue Dx analyser results
+Reviewing IDEXX inVue Dx analyzer results

-- 1. Evaluate the quantitative/qualitative results: Yeast and bacteria are shared as: 0 (none to trace), 1+ (few), 2+ (moderate), and 3-4+ (numerous) per medical norm1; white blood cells (WBCs) and mites are noted as present or absent. - 2.
-Review the diagnostic considerations under the images for information to consider alongside clinical and sample observations from the patient. - 3.
-Explore the image gallery, which features key analyser findings as a part of the complete results.
-Images are a visual representation of the IDEXX inVue Dx analyser's results and do not require clinical interpretation.
+- 1. Evaluate the quantitative/qualitative results: Yeast and bacteria are shared as: 0-1+ (normal), 2+ (gray zone), and 3-4+ (abnormal) per medical norm;1 white blood cells (WBCs) and mites are noted as present or absent. - 2.
+Review the Diagnostic Considerations under the images for information to consider alongside clinical and sample observations from the patient. - 3.
+Explore the image gallery which features key analyzer findings as a part of the complete results.
+Images are a visual representation of the IDEXX inVue Dx analyzer's results and do not require clinical interpretation.
 Similar to pathology reports from a reference laboratory, the images can help explain a diagnosis to pet owners.